sarahdunbar/Hello-world/README.md

 ##Assignment

-Write and submit a Python program that prints the following:
+Write and submit a Python program that prints the following (Note: your program must produce output that matches **exactly**!):

 ```
 Hello, world!